MicrosoftDocs/dynamics365smb-docs/business-central/design-details-planning-parameters.md

 The **Time Bucket** field is used by reorder point policies (**Fixed Reorder Qty.** and **Maximum Qty.**), where the inventory level is checked after each time bucket.
 The first time bucket begins on the planning starting date.

 > [!NOTE]
->  When calculating time buckets, the planning system ignores any working calendars that are defined in the **Base Calendar Code** field in the **Company Information** and **Location Card** windows.
+>  When calculating time buckets, the planning system ignores any working calendars that are defined in the **Base Calendar Code** field in the **Company Information** and **Location Card** pages.

-The default safety lead time, in the **Manufacturing Setup** window, should be set to at least one day.
+The default safety lead time, in the **Manufacturing Setup** page, should be set to at least one day.
 The due date of the demand may be known, but not the due time.
 The planning schedules backward to meet gross demand, and, if no safety lead time is defined, the goods may arrive too late to meet the demand.

 Three additional reorder period fields, **Rescheduling Period**, **Lot Accumulation Period**, and **Dampener Period**, also play a role in defining when to reorder.
 For more information, see the "Optimize When and How Much to Reorder" section.